 NHRC begins probe into Telangana encounter, PIL in SC seeks action against police

 Beginning its 'fact-finding' probe, a seven-member NHRC team on Saturday visited the site where the four men arrested on charge of gangrape-murder of a veterinarian were shot dead in an alleged encounter, while a PIL was filed in the Supreme Court seeking an SIT investigation monitored by its former judges into the killings and action against the police.
-A day after the pre-dawn 'encounter', Telangana police said that they have registered a case in connection with the encounter and the four accused killed by it in "retaliatory firing" have been booked for "attacking" the cops who had accompanied them.
+A day after the pre-dawn 'encounter', Telangana police said that the four accused killed by it in "retaliatory firing" have been booked for "attacking" the cops who had accompanied them.

 Amid a raging debate on police action, the widow of one of the accused squatted on a road along with some others at her village in Narayanpet district, alleging that injustice has been done to her.
 "How many are there in jail for having made mistakes...they should also be shot dead....
 We will not bury the bodies till then," said Renuka, the pregnant wife of Chennakeshavulu who was killed by the police in the alleged encounter on Friday.